anthonykyoon/notes-latex/README.md

 My current LaTeX template is `hw_template.tex`. `latex_aux_clear.py` is a python script I use to clean all auxilary files created by LaTeX compilation.

 # Previous Years PSETS
-Due to concerns about academic integrity, I take down PSETs I use as temporary storage from here.
-If you wish to use them, please free to contact me.
+If you want to see my PSETs for any purpose, feel free to contact me.
+Throughout the school year, I keep my problem sets here as a means for storage, but will take them down as soon as the quarter is over.